nevermined-io/nvm-docs/docs/architecture/specs/Spec-ACCESS.md

 #### Grant Access Condition

-PUBLISHER (via GATEWAY) listens for `LockPaymentCondition.Fulfilled` event filtered by `agreementId` to confirm the reward was locked by the CONSUMER.
+PUBLISHER (via NODE) listens for `LockPaymentCondition.Fulfilled` event filtered by `agreementId` to confirm the reward was locked by the CONSUMER.

 ```
 "conditions": [{